 The BFI today announce highlights for 2019 at BFI Southbank, with major seasons dedicated to some of the most important actors and directors in cinema history including STANLEY KUBRICK, BARBARA STANWYCK, MICHELANGELO ANTONIONI, CARY GRANT and LAUREL AND HARDY.
-We’ll explore complex women in BITCHES, a season that homages unapologetically bad leading ladies, while our WOMEN WITH A MOVIE CAMERA SUMMIT will return for a second edition in June.
+Our WOMEN WITH A MOVIE CAMERA SUMMIT will return for a second edition in June and we will present a season, currently in development, which explores the anti-heroine on screen.
 Celebratory moments will include a two month WEIMAR CINEMA season, marking the 100thanniversary of the founding of the Weimar Republic, remarkable restorations of films from the Victorian era to mark the 200th anniversary of Queen Victoria’s birth, a summer season celebrating the indie cinema explosion of the NINETIES, and two innovative seasons, BORN DIGITAL and NO DIRECT FLIGHT, showing the relationship between the internet and contemporary cinema on the 30th birthday of the World Wide Web.

 JANUARY – MARCH 2019

 The BFI’s blockbuster season COMEDY GENIUS draws to a close with a rare opportunity to focus on arguably the greatest comedy duo of all time, LAUREL AND HARDY.
 The extensive season also coincides with the UK-wide release of Jon S Baird’s STAN AND OLLIE (2018) which will be played on extended run from Friday 18 January.

 ANTONIONI: CONFRONTING THE MODERN WORLD WITH STYLE – Jan/Feb 2019